shinokada/iti/README.md

-# PTP
+# ITI (Image to Image)

-A simple bash script using magick to convert png image to png image so that it shows the thumbnail in the macOS finder.
+A simple bash script using magick to convert png, jpg, and jpeg image to the image so that it shows the thumbnail in the macOS finder.